≈ 60 minutes · No intermission

 Thomas Annand was a student of Graham Steed, John Grew, and Marie-Claire Alain.
 In 1987 he won First Prize at the RCCO National Organ Competition and since then has pursued an active career as a performer on organ, harpsichord, and as conductor.
 He has been Director of Music at St. Andrew’s Church, Ottawa since 1992, giving over 200 recitals there including a series of weekly recitals where he performed a vast repertoire including the ten symphonies of Widor, the complete organ works of Liszt, Franck, and Mendelssohn.
 As harpsichordist he performed all the major works of Bach in seven marathon recitals in 2004–2005.
 He has performed as a soloist with the National Arts Centre Orchestra and Les Violons du Roy, touring with them to Carnegie Hall on three occasions.
 He has been a featured artist in the Boston Early Music Festival, the Carmel Bach Festival, the International Congress of Organists, and the Ottawa International Chamber Music Festival.
 As a conductor he was the founder of Capital BrassWorks with whom he recorded for the CBC SM5000 series, and a frequent guest conductor of the Thirteen Strings.
 He has appeared on film (Denys Arcand’s Le Règne de la beauté), radio, and television.
 In addition he has had his choral music published and performed and has contributed continuo realizations to editions of early music.
 Thomas Annand is a Fellow of the RCCO for which he has worked as an examiner and a jury member for the Organ Playing Competition, and is a past-Chair of the Ottawa Centre.

-OrKidstra is an Ottawa-based social development program, which gives children from underserved areas the opportunity to learn life skills—such as teamwork, commitment and responsibility—through the joys and challenges of singing and playing music together.
+OrKidstra is an Ottawa-based social development program that gives children from equity-deserving communities the opportunity to learn life skills—such as teamwork, commitment, and responsibility—through the joys and challenges of singing and playing music together.

 OrKidstra’s mission is to empower kids and build community through music.
-OrKidstra accomplishes this mission by providing children from underprivileged communities with free instruments and lessons, giving them the chance to reach for success through music.
+OrKidstra accomplishes this by providing children from low-income families with free instruments and music lessons, giving them a chance to reach for success through music.

-The program began in 2007 with 27 children and the passionate belief in the transformative power of music.
-It has since grown to include over 700 children, ages 5 to18, from 42 cultural and linguistic backgrounds, and has become a world-class example of why music is called the universal language.
+The program began in 2007 with 27 children and a passionate belief in the transformative power of music.
+It has since grown to include over 750 children, ages five to 18, from 62 cultural and linguistic backgrounds, and has become a world-class example of why music is called the universal language.

-In high-demand for their energy and musicianship, OrKidstra has performed on the Juno Awards broadcast, on Parliament Hill as part of the Canada Day 150 Celebrations, and many more.
-The charity is grateful to have the support of two OrKidstra Ambassadors: acclaimed pianist Angela Hewitt, C.C., O.B.E, and Alexander Shelley, Music Director, NAC Orchestra.
+In high demand for their energy and musicianship, OrKidstra has performed on the Juno Awards broadcast, on Parliament Hill as part of the Canada Day 150 Celebrations, in Mexico City under the baton of Grammy-Award-winning conductor Gustavo Dudamel, and many more.
+The charity is grateful to have the support of three OrKidstra Ambassadors: acclaimed pianist Angela Hewitt, C.C., O.B.E, Alexander Shelley, Music Director of the NAC Orchestra, and Juno Award-winning jazz and soul singer and songwriter Kellylee Evans.

 Laurie began her stage management career with English Theatre and Jean Roberts’s company at the National Arts Centre.
-Since then she has been honoured to work with NAC English Theatre, NAC Indigenous Theatre, the National Arts Centre Orchestra, and NAC Popular Music and Variety.
-Laurie has been Production Stage Manager for the Shaw Festival and Theatre Calgary, and Stage Manager for, amongst others, Arts Club Theatre Company, The Globe Theatre, Royal Manitoba Theatre Centre, Mirvish Productions, Stratford Festival, Great Canadian Theatre Company, Grand Theatre, Theatre New Brunswick, and Neptune Theatre.
+Since then, she has been honoured to work with NAC English Theatre, NAC Indigenous Theatre, the National Arts Centre Orchestra, and NAC Popular Music and Variety.
+Laurie has been production stage manager for the Shaw Festival and Theatre Calgary and stage manager for, amongst others, the Arts Club Theatre Company, The Globe Theatre, the Royal Manitoba Theatre Centre, Mirvish Productions, the Stratford Festival, the Great Canadian Theatre Company, Grand Theatre, Theatre New Brunswick, and Neptune Theatre.

 Narrator, “Spring”